jvp963/aoc2025/README.md

     docker run --rm -i -v c:/Users/USERNAME/some/path:/opt/ \
         perl:aoc2025 carton exec perl /opt/<script.pl>

 Also included is a shell alias that simplifies this command.
-It depends on the a certain directory structure where the scripts are located, examine the script for more info.
+It depends on the a certain directory structure where the scripts are located--examine the script for more info.
 It takes two positional arguments:

 - The day of the challenge (two digits, zero-padded)
 - The puzzle number (1 or 2)